 o K-5 Breakfast ≤540 mg K-5 Lunch ≤1230 mg

 o 6-8 Breakfast ≤600 mg 6-8 Lunch ≤1360 mg

 o 9-12 Breakfast ≤640 mg 9-12 Lunch ≤ 1420 mg

 · Age group specific weekly weighted average calorie ranges for breakfast and lunch

 Smart Snacks in Schools

-This year we will be featuring healthier snacks in order to comply with the Smarter Snacks in Schoolslegislation.
-We encourage you to try some of the new choices including whole-grain cookies, baked chips & low-fat yogurts!
+Chippewa Valley Food Service features healthier snacks in order to comply with the Smarter Snacks in Schools legislation.
+We encourage you to try some of the delicious choices we have to offer, including whole-grain cookies, baked chips & low-fat yogurts!
 The requirements are as follows: